Cranfills Gap

 During the 1960's Bynus (Binus?)
 Tindell ran an old fashioned drugstore on the corner 3rd Street, which was the main shopping street.
 It was a full service drugstore with a marble counter-topped soda fountain with wire framed chairs and marble-topped tables.
 Cherry Cokes were the specialty.
 Comic books were available for discounted prices because the covers had been taken off.
 Behind the drugstore was the local doctor's office and next door on the north was The Viking Theater (later the Gap Theater), owned by a Mr. Millinax, which still stands but has not operated for 20 years.
 My dad was a projectionist during the 1930's for a period of time while my mother worked in the ticket booth.

-CG Viking theater
+Viking theater

 The old drug store, Viking Cinema and grocery store south toward SH #22.

-Next to the Viking picture show was a two story limestone building until the 1940's that contained a shoe shop that my father operated for a while with the major part of the building used for a dry-goods store.
+Next to the Viking picture show was a two story limestone buildings until the 1940's that contained a shoe shop that my father operated for a while with the major part of the building used for a dry-goods store.
 It had been the tallest building in the community.
 The building was torn down and replaced with the smaller of two grocery stores in the town.
 At one time there were as many as five grocery stores.
 This store was a co-op grocery store.
 It contained local vegetables and necessary household items where folks sold and bought bulk quantities of sugar and bread flour in 50 pound cotton print bags.
-These bags could be later turned into dresses or used as fabric for patchwork quilts that were created by the Women's Auxillary (Ladies Aid) group of St. Olaf's church.
+These bags could be later turned into dresses or used as fabric for patchwork quilts that were created by the Women's Axillary (Ladies Aid) group of St. Olaf's church.
 My grandmother, Eva Christenson, sold them regular quantities of eggs and butter.

 Old state bank, Cranfills Gap, TX